 Do you have any writing talismans, rituals, or other “quirks” concerning the when, where, or how you sit down and write?

 I do.
 It’s quite simple.
 When I’m working on a project, I am up at 4:30 or 5, before the kids wake up, and set myself up in the kitchen.
 I give myself until the coffee is ready to look at e-mail and read the news.
 Then I can write for about an hour.
 My kids are still young, so if they wake up early, like they did today, they’ll be here at the table with me.
 A dream is when I get to the library and write for several consecutive hours, in a windowless room where I can talk out loud and eat snacks.

 About the Author:

 Cheryl Pappas is a writer from Boston.
 Her work has appeared or is forthcoming in The Bitter Oleander, Cleaver, Tin House’s Open Bar, Essay Daily, and more.
 She holds an MFA in Fiction from Bennington Writing Seminars.
 She can be found at cherylpappas.net and @fabulistpappas.

 About the Interviewer:

-Leigh Camacho Rourks is a Fellow at the University of Louisiana at Lafayette, where she teaches Creative Writing and American Literature.
-She is a recipient of both the Glenna Luschei Prairie Schooner Award and the Robert Watson Literary Review Prize, and her work has been shortlisted for several other awards.
-Her writing has appeared in a number of journals, including Kenyon Review, Prairie Schooner, Pank, TriQuarterly, December Magazine, and Greensboro Review.
+Leigh Camacho Rourks is a Cuban-American author and professor.
+She is the recipient of the St. Lawrence Press Award, the Glenna Luschei Prairie Schooner Award, and the Robert Watson Literary Review Prize, and her work has been shortlisted for several other awards.
+Her writing has appeared in a number of journals, including Kenyon Review, Prairie Schooner, TriQuarterly, December Magazine, and Greensboro Review.
 Her collection of short stories, Moon Trees and Other Orphans, is forthcoming from Black Lawrence Press (Sept.
 2019).